Navigation

 Virtual HTML Features List

 Concept: Virtual HTML Features List | We have learned to navigate by a handful of element types on the web.
-However, JAWS has even more options for navigating by types of elements.
+JAWS has even more options for navigating by types of elements.
 The Virtual HTML Features list will show a list of other element lists that the user can bring up.
 This includes graphics, lists, frames, divs, and more.
-Most of these other element lists won’t be as useful as the element lists already discussed above (headings, links, form fields, etc.), but they may be helpful on certain webpages or in the completion of certain tasks.
+Most of these other element lists aren’t as useful as the ones we’ve already covered (headings, links, form fields, etc.).
+Some of these element lists can help on certain webpages or for specific tasks.

 Virtual HTML Feature List | Insert + F3